matchyOrg/matchy/README.md

 Let's do the math!
 > Let's assume that we have $n$ participants, split into two groups.
 For example, 40 participants in total, of which there are 20 in each group.
 Each participant speed-dates everyone from the other group and fills out their cards as they go along.
-This gives you $n$ (40) cards, each with $\frac{n}{2}$ (20) reviews.
+This gives you $(n)$ 40 cards, each with $(\frac{n}{2})$ 20 reviews.
 >
 > Now, when going through a single card, the host will check if the participant liked the other one.
 If yes, time to search for their card, and check if they also liked our participant.
-Then we need somewhere between $0$ and $\frac{n}{2}$ (20) card comparisons to determine the matches for a *single* person.
+Then we need somewhere between 0 and $(\frac{n}{2})$ 20 card comparisons to determine the matches for a *single* person.
 And finally, for each match, all the contact information needs to be manually noted down, and sent to our participant.
 >
-> Repeat this for every single of the $n$ (40) participants, and you have at most $(n \cdot \frac{n}{2})$ (800) card comparisons to determine all the matches.
+> Repeat this for every single of the $(n)$ 40 participants, and you have at most $(n \cdot \frac{n}{2})$ 800 card comparisons to determine all the matches.
 >
-> Now assuming that we do this as efficient as possible by iterating through each date that happened at the event once instead of twice from both sides (in the description above we iterated through the people, not the dates) we still have $(\frac{n}{2})^2$ comparisions - in our example this would mean the host has to do 400 comparisons for just 40 participants which is still very time consuming.
+> Now assuming that we do this as efficient as possible by iterating through each date that happened at the event once instead of twice from both sides (in the description above we iterated through the people, not the dates) we still have $((\frac{n}{2})^2)$ comparisions - in our example this would mean the host has to do 400 comparisons for just 40 participants which is still very time consuming.
 >
 > But we also have the option to disable groups altogether which enables all participants to date eachother. <br> In this case the number of comparisons would be a lot higher.
-If iterating by people we would require $(n \cdot (n-1))$ 1560 comparisons and if iterating by dates we would require $({\sum}_{i = 0}^{n-1}i = \frac{n(n+1)}{2} - n)$ 740 comparisons.
+If iterating by people we would require $(n \cdot (n-1))$ 1560 comparisons and if iterating by dates we would require a grand total of $({\sum}_{i = 0}^{n-1}i = \frac{n(n+1)}{2} - n)$ 740 comparisons.

-*In short:* Matchy digitalizes the old school speed dating paperwork process and lets you focus on what matters most: making fun experiences and lasting relationships.
+*In short:* Matchy digitalizes the old school speed dating paperwork and lets you focus on what matters most: making fun experiences and lasting relationships.
 <br><br><br><br>